openzipkin/brave/instrumentation/messaging/RATIONALE.md

 `SequenceID` is more about in-flight message tracking; consumer and admin apis use `MessageId` to identify, ack and nack a message.

-### Why don't we define a message ID for tools lacking one, such as Kafka?
+### Why use offset/sequence when there's no message ID?
+RocketMQ embeds offset in their message ID while Kafka and MQTT don't define a field named message ID.
+When there isn't a field named message ID, we use the closest stable value, such as a sequence number or offset, as opposed to returning `null` or synthesizing an ID from multiple fields.

+We use a sequence number or offset with the understanding that this could clarify duplicate sends or trace context breaks in the same way that a message ID could, even if it requires looking at other fields.
+Plus many message ID formats require looking at other fields anyway.

 Typical message ID formats encode multiple components such as a broker ID or network address, destination, timestamp or offset.
 It may be tempting to compose a format to include the dimensions that likely pinpoint a message when there's no format defined by the library.
-For example, in Kafka, we could compose a format like `topic-partition-offset` to ensure `MessagingRequest.id()` would not be `null`, and people can access not-yet-standard fields such as partition or offset.
+For example, in Kafka, we could compose a format like `topic-partition-offset` to ensure `MessagingRequest.id()` would have all identifying information.

 If we did that, we'd add overhead with the only consumer being tracing itself.
 It would fail as a correlation field with other libraries as by definition our format would be bespoke.
 Moreover, higher layers of abstraction which might have a defined message ID format could be confused with ours.
-Later, if that same tool creates a message ID format, it would likely be different than ours.
+Later, if that same tool creates a message ID format, it would likely be different from ours.

-For reasons including these, if there's no canonical format, we opt out of synthesizing a message ID and just return `null`.
+For reasons including these, if there's no message ID field, we fall back to a numeric property like offset or sequence, and failing that just return `null`.